https://medium.com/moxietalk-with-kirt-jacobs/musks-moxie-may-save-the-world-b9ff8c6b90ee

 Moxie can sometimes save the world.

-Just like the character he inspired, Elon Musk wants to save the world.
-He made his fortune in the tech boom of the early 2000s, spinning up companies that got snatched up by other, bigger companies.
-One of his biggest earliest successes was the creation of the company that eventually became PayPal.
+Like the character he inspired, Elon Musk wants to save the world.
+He made his fortune in the tech boom of the early 2000s, spinning up companies that got snatched up by other, more prominent companies.
+One of his earliest successes was creating the company that eventually became PayPal.

 He’s plowing the fortune he made on those deals into his passion for changing where we can go and how we can get there.
 And for Musk, not even the sky is the limit.

-Elon Musk talks bout his SPACE X endeavors.
+Elon Musk talks about his SPACE X endeavors.

 If the space thing doesn’t work out, he’s got another angle.
-Musk is also the founder of Tesla, which is working to put electric cars within the reach of everyone.
-If he can’t get us into space, maybe the electric cars will at least slow the destruction of this planet.
+Musk is also the founder of Tesla, working to put electric cars within everyone’s reach.
+If he can’t contact us in space, maybe electric cars will at least slow the destruction of this planet.

-When I encounter interesting and successful people, I often wonder what they were like as children.
-How did this fascinating person get his or her start?
-Was it clear from the beginning that this person was special or different?
+When encountering exciting and successful people, I often wonder what they were like as children.
+How did this fascinating person get their start?
+Was it clear from the beginning that this person was unique or different?

 Elon Musk touts one of his Tesla creations